Sam-payu-tech/github.io/README.md

 **About**

-I build hardware — drones, robotic arms, autonomous vehicles — and document the design, electronics, and code behind each one.
+I build hardware: drones, robotic arms, autonomous vehicles.
+I document the design, electronics, and code behind each one.
 This site is the landing page that ties those projects together; the code and CAD files for each build live in their own repositories, linked below.

 **Featured Projects**
 ProjectDescriptionRepoCustom DroneRadio transceiver integration and flight control electronics, built from scratchdrone-projectRobotic Arm / CraneServo-actuated multi-joint arm, designed in Fusion 360robotic-crane